acadTags/Automated-Social-Annotation/README.md

 # Requirements
 * Python 3.6.*
-* Tensorflow 1.4.1+ (not suitable for Tensorflow 2.0 so far, but welcome your help to migrate the code)
+* Tensorflow 1.8.0 (also tested on version 1.4.1 and 1.14.0, not suitable for Tensorflow 2.0 so far, but welcome your help to migrate the code)
 * [danielfrg's word2vec python package](https://github.com/danielfrg/word2vec) (this can be easily replaced by word2vec implemented in [gensim](https://radimrehurek.com/gensim/))
 * [Numpy](http://www.numpy.org/)
 * [TFLearn](http://tflearn.org/)